IPG-Automotive-UK/react-ui/README.md

 ## Documentation

-Run storbyook to explore all of the components and documentation.
+Run storybook to explore all of the components and documentation.
 ```
 npm run storybook
 ```